 All the data collected and the models created are of no use if the organization lacks skilled data analysts.
 A data analyst requires both skills and knowledge for getting good data analytics jobs.

 To be a successful analyst, a professional requires expertise on the various data analytical tools like R & SAS.
 He should be able to use these business analytics tools properly and gather the required details.
 He should also be able to take decisions which are both statistically significant and important to the business.

 Even if you know how to use a data analysis tool of any type, you also need to have the right skills, experience and perspective to use it.
-An analytics tool may save a user some programming but he or she still needs to understand the analytics that occurs.
-Then only we can call a person as a successful Data analyst.
+An analytics tool may save a user from some programming part but he/ she still needs to understand the analytics that occurs.
+Then only we can call a person as a successful data analyst.

 Business people with no analytical expertise may want to leverage analytics, but they do not need to do the actual heavy lifting.
 The job of the analytics team is to enable business people to drive analytics through the organization.
 Let business people spend their time selling the power of analytics upstream and changing the business processes they manage to make use of analytics.
-If analytics teams do what they do best and business teams do what they do best, it will be a winning combination.
+If analytics teams and business teams do what they do best, it will be a winning combination.

-In this part of Data analytics tutorial, we will discuss required technical and business skills.
+In this part of data analytics tutorial, we will discuss the required technical and business skills.

 - Packages and Statistical methods